mikewse/pirateplayer-patch/README.md

 # pirateplayer-patch

-Scripts that install updated channel definitions and replaces the media download backend in an existing **PiratePlayer** installation.
+Scripts that make an existing **PiratePlayer** installation come alive again by installing updated channel definitions and replacing the media download backend.

-## Preqrequisites
+## Prerequisites

 Existing PiratePlayer installation on Windows